alexey-tyurin/my-projects/README.md

 **LinkedIn:** [https://www.linkedin.com/in/alexey-tyurin-36893287/](https://www.linkedin.com/in/alexey-tyurin-36893287/)

-**Staff Software Engineer** specializing in **AI-driven Platform Modernization and Legacy Transformation** with 15+ years of backend/full-stack expertise across large enterprises (PayPal) and fast-moving startups.
-Proven track record architecting scalable distributed systems serving millions of users.
+**Staff Software Engineer** with **10 years of production experience at PayPal** serving millions of users, now specializing in **AI-driven Platform Modernization and Legacy Transformation**.
+15+ years of backend/full-stack expertise across large enterprises and fast-moving startups.

 Expert in modernizing legacy applications using **RAG architectures, AI agent orchestration (MCP, A2A, LangGraph)**, and LLM integration.
 Practitioner of Vibe Engineering (AI-augmented development) and Context Engineering for production GenAI solutions. **Published author** on AI agent development and LLM optimization. **Google Cloud Certified Professional Machine Learning Engineer.**

-> **💡 I build AI solutions that solve real business problems with quantified ROI—not demos or tutorials.**
+> **💡 I combine enterprise-scale production experience with deep GenAI architectural knowledge—backed by published articles and production-ready implementations.**

 Skilled in guiding teams through complex project phases from ideation to deployment using agile methodologies.
-Every project in this portfolio addresses a genuine business challenge with measurable impact.
+The projects in this portfolio demonstrate production-ready architectures addressing genuine business challenges, with published technical articles validating the approaches.

 ### 🚀 Skills and Interests